jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

     But when more CPUs were requested (instead of too much RAM), the error was different:

     `Unable to allocate resources: More processors requested than permitted`

+## My job won't run on a particular node

+???
+"Click to open"
+    If a node is misconfigured and your job runs on other nodes, then please report the problem to bitsupport@lists.jh.edu (see [this document](help/good-query.md)).
+In the meantime, you can exclude that node from being considered to run your job by supplying the `--exclude=nodename1,nodename2` directive to your `srun` or `sbatch` commands.
+You can also provide a file name to specify a file which contains a list of nodes.
+See the exclude info in the [`sbatch` manual page](https://slurm.schedmd.com/sbatch.html)

 ## How many jobs can I run at a time?